In a rush and just want my recommendation? I think the Arm & Hammer Dental Kit is a great choice.

 - Pet Republique Dog Toothbrush Series Cat and Dog

 - Arm & Hammer Dog Dental Care Fresh Breath Kit for Dogs

-It’s important the toothbrush you select is a safe and efficient choice for both you and your dog, otherwise, this will be a chore rather than a fun bonding experience for you both.
+It’s important the toothbrush you select is a safe and efficient choice for both you and your dog, otherwise, cleaning their teeth will be a chore, rather than a fun bonding experience for you both.

 Don’t let the name fool you; this gel-based toothpaste also comes with a toothbrush!
 The toothbrush is a unique triple-headed design that makes sure every side of your dog’s teeth is properly brushed and cleaned.
 It also cleanses their gums without being too harsh.

 As an added bonus with this toothbrush, Vet’s Best toothpaste is also included, so you don’t have to worry about shopping around separately for toothpaste.
 It’s made of dog-safe ingredients like aloe, grapefruit seed extract, and enzymes to clean your dog’s teeth and gums gently.

 - Toothbrush reaches all parts of the mouth